msgtobala/My-Books/Flutter/Flutter.md

 A widget from flutter is not compiled individually to ios and Android devices.
 But flutter directly controls the UI and functionality.
 This is not compiled to native equilance.
 Flutter directly controls.
 The widgets and the components are not compiled to native codes.Those are directly controled by **Flutter** out-of-box.

+**Flutter** has composition of reactive programming and widgets composition

 ### Flutter Versions

 Flutter is open source project.Keeps on updating and becoming more more stable.